tbidne/shrun/documentation/configuration.md

 **Arg:** `--command-log-buffer-length NATURAL`

-**Description:** Max text length held by the log buffer, used in conjunction with `--command-log-read-strategy block-line-buffer`.
+**Description:** Max text length held by the log buffer, used with `--command-log-read-strategy block-line-buffer`.
 Defaults to 1,000 characters.

 **Example:**